UmayrNordien/Point-Of-Sale-System-SeshStore/readme.md

 <!--
 Note:
--In order for changes to be reflected,you have to delete cookies on the admin page then refresh -The delete button only works when the page is refreshed and the changes will then be reflected on the checkout and product section
--The delete button doesn't delete the exact elements in the array -if the products aren't loading immediately, navigate to admin page and refresh then navigate to home again and it will display
+-In order for products to be displayed, navigate to admin page then back to home -The delete button works but doesn't show that the item is removed in the admin table -The delete button doesn't delete the exact elements in the array, only from the last up -->
--->

 <!--